-Generally, states expressed interest in pursuing OBAs with additional manufacturers.
-At the same time, concerns over the significant time and effort required by state Medicaid programs to invest and build an arm of their department aimed at negotiating with manufacturers over OBAs, as well as the additional work and functional expertise necessary to maintain and track ongoing OBAs were recurring themes.
+Generally, states expressed interest in pursuing additional OBAs with additional manufacturers.
+At the same time, a recurring theme was concern over the significant time and effort required by state Medicaid programs to invest and build an arm of their department aimed at negotiating with manufacturers over OBAs, as well as the additional work and functional expertise necessary to maintain and track ongoing OBAs.
 Some states with approved SPAs have not yet executed an OBA because of these issues, yet they maintain a willingness to continue engaging with manufacturers on finalizing future contracts.
-Other states that may have only one OBA in place and are satisfied with the results thus far are finding it difficult to increase the utilization due to a lack of manufacturers willing to engage, in part because of existing legal and regulatory concerns.
-Still, other states that do not have OBAs in place are interested in the process but want manufacturers to provide them with unique terms that fit their populations rather than a "one-size-fits-all-states" approach.
+Other states that may have only one OBA in place and are satisfied with the results thus far are finding it difficult to increase the utilization of OBAs due to a lack of manufacturers willing to engage, in part because of existing legal and regulatory concerns.
+Still, other states that do not have OBAs in place are interested in investing time and effort into the process but want manufacturers to provide them with unique terms that fit their populations rather than a "one-size-fits-all-states" approach.
 A minority of states claim that they would be interested in pursuing additional OBAs if manufacturers' risks were greater.